Letale-vc/poe-trade-fetch/README.md

 ## Key Features

-- Retrieve a list of available in-game leagues.
-- Fetch information about in-game items.
-- Search for items on the PoE trade platform using a URL.
+- Search for items on the PoE trade platform.
-- Make API requests to fetch detailed data about items.

 ## Installation